dmccreary/microsims/docs/sims/bouncing-ball/index.md

 ### Assessment
 - Participation in the interactive activity and group discussion.
-- Accuracy and understanding shown in the worksheet.
+- Accuracy and understanding is shown in the worksheet.
 - Reflection paragraph and homework project.

+## References